DeepSpeed-VisualChat: Multi-Round Multi-Image Interleave Chat via Multi-Modal Causal Attention: Multi-Round Single-Image Exploration

 There are two common attention mechanisms used to connect the visual and textual components in a multi-modal model: causal attention, as used in~\cite{zhu2023minigpt, bai2023qwen}, and cross attention, as used in~\cite{li2023otter, flamingo}.

-\textbf{Causal Attention (\ca).} The \ca-based method simply projects visual features (i.e., the features from the output of the final visual encoder layer) into textual features and combines them with the normal textual features after the textual embedding layer to feed into \llms.
-The benefit of \ca is that it is a natural extension of the original attention mechanism in \llms, and as such, it does not introduce any extra modules or parameters.
+\textbf{Causal Attention (\ca)}: The \ca-based method simply projects visual features (i.e., the features from the output of the final visual encoder layer) into textual features and combines them with the normal textual features after the textual embedding layer to feed into \llms.
+The benefit of \ca is that it's a natural extension of the original attention mechanism in \llms, and as such, it doesn't introduce any extra modules or parameters.
 However, this approach raises some intuitive problems:

-(1) For a visual token, it attends to previous visual and textual tokens, even though visual tokens are already fully encoded in a bidirectional manner and do not need further attention from other visual tokens or the beginning of textual tokens.
+(1) For a visual token, it attends to previous visual and textual tokens, even though visual tokens are already fully encoded in a bidirectional manner and don't need further attention from other visual tokens or the beginning of textual tokens.

-(2) For a textual token, it needs to distribute its attention between its previous textual and image tokens.
+(2) For a textual token, it needs to learn how to distribute its attention weights between its previous textual and image tokens.
 Due to these issues, we found that the data efficiency of \ca in \lvlms is often problematic.
 To address this, \llava and \qwen require visual-language pretraining to fully align visual features with textual features.
 We also test and compare it with our proposed \mmca in~\sref{sec:result_of_mrsi}.